An Ancient Breed

 Former racing Greyhounds have been trained to chase lures, usually mechanical.
 They are NOT vicious predators as many believe, but chase things that move by nature.
 It is the Greyhound's nature to run.
 They are sprinters who can run up to 45 miles an hour for very short periods.
 Some of them love to run; others are simply not interested after they retire.

 Life Off The Track

 In spite of their early training for the race track, Greyhounds love people, in fact more than most breeds, and tend to be quite sociable.
 They have been handled a great deal during their early years by dog walkers, trainers, veterinarians and others.
 Many trainers are women who bring their children to work, so the dogs frequently have been exposed to children of all ages.

 Generally, Greyhounds are quizzical, sometimes shy, very sensitive and surprisingly gentle.
 They possess superior intelligence, and can exhibit a quiet but surprising independence.
 These are not animals whose spirit have been broken by their training or racing experience.

 Greyhounds have never been exposed to other breeds of dogs.
 They know other Greyhounds but may be perplexed, frightened or simply ignore other breeds.
-They do not know cats, however, all are tested for tolerances toward cats, small dogs, and children prior to adoption.
+They do not know cats, however, all are tested for tolerances toward cats and small dogs prior to adoption.
 Greyhounds are used to traveling and adapt quickly to riding in cars.

 Greyhounds do not typically bite but sometimes show affection as a wolf does with mouth agape, gently grasping.
 They will lick your hand, too.
 They show affection with their whole body and may rub up like a cat or lean against you.